Working collaboratively with other community organizations is a crucial piece of of Building Roots’ work and mission of enabling social cohesion.

 Toronto Public Library – We work collaboratively to enable educational programming for community members of all ages, from kids and families to seniors.
 We are thrilled to have partnered up for the launch of our Tech Time! program, a workshop series designed to introduce folks to coding, circuitry, and robotics for all levels of experience.

-Heather Allan – A Holistic Nutritionist and Real Food Advocate, Heather has been a key partner at our urban farm at Ashbridge Estate through planting and maintaining beautiful gardens, and helping with volunteer management at our Urban Farm at Ashbridge Estate.
+Heather Allen – A Holistic Nutritionist and Real Food Advocate, Heather has been a key partner at our urban farm at Ashbridge Estate through planting and maintaining beautiful gardens, and helping with volunteer management at our Urban Farm at Ashbridge Estate.

 Moss Park Overdose Prevention Site – Drop-in health service focused on harm reduction for people that use drugs.
 Building Roots donates fresh food to the Moss Park OPS weekly and partners wherever possible to further safety in Moss Park.